PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Background and Related Works

 \subsubsection{Particle Swarm Optimization}

-Particle Swarm Optimization (PSO) is a population based stochastic optimization algorithm originally introduced by Kennedy and Eberhart in 1995~\cite{kennedy1995particle,shi1998modified}.
+Particle Swarm Optimization (PSO) is a population based stochastic optimization algorithm originally introduced by Kennedy and Eberhart in 1995~\cite{kennedy1995particle} and modified in~\cite{shi1998modified}.
 The attractive feature of PSO is attributed to the ability of particles to learn from others (social behavior) and from their individual experience (cognitive behavior).
-In PSO, each particle represents a solution and is obtained via random search.
-At first, every particle ($N$ independent D-dimensional particles) is randomly pre-assigned to a position $x$ in a search space $\Omega^D$, and during the evolution process, continues to discover new locations to minimize a function $f(x)$ in which $x \in \Omega^D \subseteq R^D$ according to the following formulas:
+In PSO, the position of each particle represents a potential solution to a problem and is obtained via random search.
+At first, each particle (among $N$ independent particles in a D-dimensional phase space) is randomly pre-assigned to a position $x$ in a search space $\Omega^D$, and during the evolution process, continues to update its position according to the following dynamics:

-where, $v_{id}$ and $x_{id}$ represent the velocity and position of particle $i$ in the $d$th dimension; $r_1$ and $r_2$ are uniformed distribution random numbers which have values between 0 and 1; $P_{id}$ and $P_{gd}$ serve as the particle's own best experience and swarm's best experience.
-The $t$ denotes the generation.
-The parameter $w$, is the inertia weight, and $c_1$ and $c_2$ are, respectively, the social coefficient and cognitive coefficient.
-These parameters are used for controlling the behavior of particles and balancing the interplay between of exploration and exploitation.
-Because of great impacts on performance, these parameters have been in focus of previous research for optimization~\cite{wang2018evolving,junior2019particle,bansal2019particle,wang2020particle,zhang2020particle}.
+where, $v_{id}(t)$ and $x_{id}(t)$ represent the $d$ component of the velocity and position of particle $i$ at the iteration (or time) $t$; $r_1$ and $r_2$ are independent random variables uniformly distributed over the interval $\left[0,1\right]$; $P_{id}$ and $P_{gd}$ serve as the particle's own best position and swarm's best position; The $t$ denotes the iteration; The parameter $w$ is called ``inertia weight'' and it was introduced in the modified version besides $c_1$ (social coefficient accelerator) and $c_2$ (cognitive coefficient accelerator) for controlling the behavior of the particles and balancing the interplay between exploration and exploitation.
+PSO is drawn from a simple nature inspired concept with affordable implementation and computational efficiency, even though, the algorithm tends to be trapped into local minima after few iterations.
+Thus, a great amount of research has been attempting to tackle the problem.
+For example, authors proposed a PSO algorithm with an adaptive learning strategy (PSO-ALS) that groups a swarm into several sub-swarms to maintain population diversity~\cite{zhang2020particle}.
+Other authors attempted to tune the inertia-related parameters of the PSO dynamics in order to hinder early convergence to local minima~\cite{han2018APSO}.
+The inertia related weights were also the primary focus of the works~\cite{LI2019a,bansal2011inertia,NICKABADI2011a,liu2016an}.